titaschanda/TenNetLib.jl/docs/src/mps/sweep.md

 ## Perform a dynamical fullsweep

-TeNLib defines the following function to dynamically decide whether to perform single- or two-site update at each bond, depending on the entropy growth at the previous halfsweep.
+TeNLib.jl defines the following function to dynamically decide whether to perform single- or two-site update at each bond, depending on the entropy growth at the previous halfsweep.

 ```@docs